Hydralazine is used to control high blood pressure.

 |Used for||The treatment of high blood pressure|

-Most people with hypertension (high blood pressure) do not feel unwell, but it is important that your high blood pressure is treated even if you feel fine.
+Although many people with high blood pressure (hypertension) do not feel unwell, it is still important that high blood pressure be treated.
 If left untreated, high blood pressure is a risk factor that can increase your chance of developing heart disease, a stroke, and other serious conditions.
 Hydralazine will be prescribed alongside other medicines to control high blood pressure.

 Hydralazine works by relaxing the muscles in the walls of your blood vessels.
 This means that your blood vessels widen, which reduces your blood pressure and allows blood and oxygen to circulate more freely around your body.
 Hydralazine will only be prescribed for you if other treatments are not suitable or effective, as it can increase the amount of water and salt in your body and can increase your heart rate.
 The other medicines you are prescribed to take alongside it will help to control these side-effects.

 Hydralazine is occasionally prescribed by hospital doctors for other heart conditions.
 If you have been prescribed it for a reason other than high blood pressure, speak with your doctor if you have any questions about your treatment.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking hydralazine it is important that your doctor knows: